-All solar lights have a battery inside.
-The panel soaks up the sun's rays which charge the solar battery inside.
+Our solar lanterns and solar jars have a battery inside the panel.
+The panel soaks up the sun's rays which charges the solar battery inside.
 This energy is then stored in the battery to illuminate your lights.

 How do the lights know when to illuminate?

 Most solar lights have a daylight sensor (photoresistor).
 When darkness falls, the sensor will illuminate the lights.
-Try avoid being near street lighting or security lights otherwise it may not work as intended.
+Try avoid being near street lighting or security lights otherwise they may not work as intended.